Austria · audience itinerary

 Insider tips

-- ◆Consider purchasing a Vienna Pass for free entry to many attractions and unlimited public transport if you plan to visit many paid sites.
+- ◆Consider purchasing a Vienna Pass for free entry to many attractions and unlimited use of public transport if you plan on visiting many paid sites.

-- ◆Utilize Vienna's excellent public transportation (U-Bahn, trams, buses) to navigate the city efficiently.
+- ◆Utilize Vienna's excellent public transportation system (U-Bahn, trams, buses) to get around efficiently.

 Packing highlights